core-wg/yang-cbor/draft-ietf-core-sid-latest.md

   approving AD may also exempt a document from this policy by agreeing to AD Sponsor the document.

-Critically, the original document should never get through the IETF process and then be surprised to be referencing a document whose progress is not certain.
+At the end of the IETF process all the dependencies of a given module for which SIDs are assigned, should also have SIDs assigned.
+Those dependencies' assignments should be permanent (not Early Allocation).

 A previously SID-allocated YANG module which changes its references to include a YANG module for which there is no SID allocation needs to repeat the Early